Thursday, 30 June 2005

 Last night Bruce Springsteen was here in Bologna.
 It was his first concert in Italy.
 When I heard about it, it was already too late.
 There were no tickets left.

-Fortunately our local TV channel transmitted parts of it.
+Fortunately our local TV channel transmitted parts of this concert.

 Made me think of Gulzaar.
 "Hamne dekhi ha un ankhon ki mehkati khusboo.., sirf ahsaas hai yeh ruh se mehsoos karo..".